josecfreitas/eslint-config-insider/README.md

 yarn add @typescript-eslint/parser @typescript-eslint -D
 ```

-Add this to your .eslintrc file:
+Update your .eslintrc file to look like this:
 ```json
 {
   "extends": ["@josecfreitas/eslint-config-insider"],